MicrosoftDocs/mixed-reality/enthusiast-guide/before-you-start.md

 ## Make sure that you have any required adapters

 Your Windows Mixed Reality compatible PC may not have the full-sized HDMI and USB 3.0 ports needed to connect your immersive headset.
 Or you may need a Bluetooth adapter to meet the Windows Mixed Reality Portal requirements.
 If that's the case, you'll need adapters to connect your headset and motion controllers.
-Make sure to review a list of [adapter types you may need, and some recommendations on specific adapter models](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).
+Make sure to review the list of [adapter types you may need, and some recommendations on specific adapter models](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ## Make sure that you have input devices

 Windows Mixed Reality is designed to work best with Windows Mixed Reality motion controllers, which provide natural, precise interactions with no need to install hardware on your walls.
 But you can also use an Xbox controller or a mouse and keyboard.

-## Get headphones if your headset didn't come with them

-Unless you purchased a Samsung HMD Odyssey, HP Reverb or HP Reverb G2 headsets (which have integrated AKG headphones and an integrated dual-array microphone), you will need to get an audio headset a pair of headphones that can plug into your HMD’s headset's 3.5mm audio jack.

 ## Make sure that you have a large, open space